mollydesjardin/taiyo-corpus-tools/readme.md

 ## Get started
 ### Set up your environment
-Tokenization requires mecab-python3 and assumes you have changed your default dictionary to 近代文語UniDic (UniDic for Modern Literary Japanese).
+Tokenization requires mecab-python3 and assumes you have already changed your default dictionary to 近代文語UniDic (UniDic for Modern Literary Japanese) if using it.
 See Aurora Tsai's comprehensive [guide to installing MeCab and MeCab Python Wrapper](https://rpubs.com/auroratsai/462798) for very clear instructions on multiple systems (Mac, Windows, and LinuxBrew).

-Using the 近代文語UniDic is optional, but it most closely matches Taiyō's era and style of language and should produce the best word-splitting results.
-There are a whole range of dictionaries and their documentation at the [UniDic homepage](https://clrd.ninjal.ac.jp/unidic/).
+Using 近代文語UniDic is optional, but it most closely matches Taiyō's era and style of language for the best word-splitting results.

 ### Directory structure
 All three scripts assume the following directory structure relative to themselves.